BAD SYDNEY PRESENTS

 |10.30 – 11.30||Dixson Room and live-streamed on Zoom.|

 THE BRUTAL COST OF SEEKING JUSTICELouise Milligan and Kathryn Heyman discuss the experience of being a witness in the Australian legal system and in particular the treatment or mistreatment of witnesses in sexual assault cases and the resulting trauma with former barrister Nicole Abadee.
+Louise Milligan will be joining by Zoom.

 |Kathryn Heyman, Louise Milligan|